 At Frome Valley First School, these values are reinforced regularly and in the following ways:

 Each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.
-We have a School Council which meets weekly with Mrs Duerdoth to discuss and plan ideas to help improve the school.
+We have a School Council which meets weekly with Miss Padfield to discuss and plan ideas to help improve the school.
 Every child on the School Council is voted in by their class and elections take place, annually, on ‘The United Nations International Day for Democracy’.

 - Children have an annual questionnaire where they are able to put forward their views about the school.